What is 5G home broadband?

 • Capacity: 5G broadband is ideal for large households as it’s capable of handling a large number of devices and users at once without interruption.

 • Portability: as a 5G router isn’t fixed to one address like standard broadband, you can take it with you if you go on holiday or move home.
-Because it doesn’t need to be connected to a phone line, you could also easily move it around your home to ensure you have a strong signal.
+Because it doesn’t need to be connected to a phone line, you can easily move it around your home to make sure you have a strong signal.

 • Easy set-up: 5G offers you a convenient way to get online quickly, without the hassle of installing cables to your home or the need for an engineer to visit.
 That also means you don’t have to pay line rental or any installation costs.